 TGbe editor: Please modify paragraph in this subclause as shown below:

-An EHT AP shall have dot11BeaconProtectionEnabled set to 1when using RSN. (#13533, #11039)
+(#10385)Management frame protection and beacon protection are required for an EHT BSS when using RSN.
+An EHT STA shall set dot11RSNAProtectedManagementFramesActivated to true when using RSN.
+An EHT AP shall have dot11BeaconProtectionEnabled set to true when using RSN. (#13533, #11039)

 Annex C (normative) ASN.1 encoding of the MAC and PHY MIB C.3 MIB Detail

 TGbe editor: Please add following new MIB attribute in Annex C as shown below:

-Dot11EHTStationConfigEntry ::= SEQUENCE { dot11EHTPPEThresholdsRequired TruthValue, dot11TIDtoLinkMappingActivated TruthValue, dot11EHTEPCSPriorityAccessActivated TruthValue, dot11MSDTimerDuration Unsigned32, dot11MSDTXOPMAX Unsigned32, (#10198)dot11MultiLinkActivated TruthValue, (#13144)dot11MLDAssociationSAQueryMaximumTimeout, Unsigned32 }
+Dot11EHTStationConfigEntry ::= SEQUENCE { dot11EHTPPEThresholdsRequired TruthValue, dot11TIDtoLinkMappingActivated TruthValue, dot11EHTEPCSPriorityAccessActivated TruthValue, dot11MSDTimerDuration Unsigned32, dot11MSDTXOPMAX Unsigned32, (#10198)dot11MultiLinkActivated TruthValue, (#13144)dot11MLDAssociationSAQueryMaximumTimeout, Unsigned32,

+(#10385)dot11EHTReconfigurationOperationActivated TruthValue}

+dot11EHTReconfigurationOperationActivated OBJECT-TYPE SYNTAX TruthValue MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
+It is written by an external management entity or the SME.
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates support by the MLD for ML reconfiguration operations for adding link and deleting link to the ML setup of a non-AP MLD without requiring reassociation.
+If the attribute is false, the MLD does not support ML reconfiguration operations for adding link and deleting link to the ML setup of a non-AP MLD without requiring reassociation.

+DEFVAL { false } ::= { dot11EHTStationConfigEntry <Last assigned + 1> }